also,

 – of course, at this point, if you know how to and/or haven’t already, use SSH.

-WARNING: hot swapping (aka hot plugging) on SOME dock stations could temporarily disable ALL OF YOUR PERIPHERY!!! this is enough to potentially cause corruption with flash- and external- drives.
+–*WARNING: hot swapping (aka hot plugging) while connected to a dock station could temporarily disable ALL OF YOUR PERIPHERY, INCLUDING BUT NOT LIMITED TO SSDS!!! this is enough to potentially cause corruption and loss of data.
 DO NOT disconnect, connect or reconnect ANYTHING while installing, burning or otherwise making ANY changes to your drives. this includes (un)-plugging the charger!
-PROCEED WITH EVEN MORE CAUTION. :point_up: :nerd_face:
+EDIT: ■■■■. as mentioned previously, add"usbcore.autosuspend=-1"

 (3). connect usb flash drive (leaving the last remaining port for the keyboard, so use the track pad as mouse. if your distro of choice does not include trackpad/touchscreen drivers in live mode, rest in pepperoni. guess you’re gonna have to uno reverse it by plugging only the mouse and using the on-screen keyboard. if you dont even have an on-screen keyboard, then it’s time for you to learn how to connect to your steam deck via SSH and remote control that ■■■■■),